Lepard: Learning partial point cloud matching in rigid and deformable scenes: Abstract

 \section{Abstract}

-We present Lepard, a \textbf{Le}arning based approach for \textbf{pa}rtial point cloud matching for \textbf{r}igid and \textbf{d}eformable scenes.
-The key characteristic of Lepard is the following approaches that exploit 3D positional knowledge for point cloud matching: 1) An architecture that disentangles point cloud representation into feature space and 3D position space.
+We present Lepard, a \textbf{Le}arning based approach for \textbf{pa}rtial point cloud matching in \textbf{r}igid and \textbf{d}eformable scenes.
+The key characteristics are the following techniques that exploit 3D positional knowledge for point cloud matching: 1) An architecture that disentangles point cloud representation into feature space and 3D position space.
 2) A position encoding method that explicitly reveals 3D relative distance information through the dot product of vectors.
 3) A repositioning technique that modifies the cross-point-cloud relative positions.
 Ablation studies demonstrate the effectiveness of the above techniques.
-For rigid point cloud matching, Lepard sets a new state-of-the-art on the 3DMatch / 3DLoMatch benchmarks with \textbf{93.6\%} / \textbf{69.0\%} registration recall.
+In rigid cases, Lepard combined with RANSAC and ICP demonstrates state-of-the-art registration recall of \textbf{93.9\%} / \textbf{71.3\%} on the 3DMatch / 3DLoMatch.
 In deformable cases, Lepard achieves \textbf{+27.1\%} / \textbf{+34.8\%} higher non-rigid feature matching recall than the prior art on our newly constructed 4DMatch / 4DLoMatch benchmark.
 Code and data are available at \href{https://github.com/rabbityl/lepard}{https://github.com/rabbityl/lepard}.